Skip to content

 For the Filling, Topping, and Garnishes:

-• Heavy Whipping Cream – You must use cold heavy whipping cream.
+• Whipping Cream – You must use cold heavy whipping cream.

-• Powdered Sugar – Plain confectioners’ sugar is what is used.
+• Powdered Sugar – Plain confectioners’ sugar is what I use.

 • Baileys – This part is optional, but I like to add baileys or Kahlua to the filling.

-• Cocoa Powder – Use a good quality cocoa powder.
+• Cocoa Powder – I use a good quality cocoa powder.

-• Mascarpone Cheese – This thick creamy Italian cheese can be found in the cheese section in a little container.
+• Mascarpone Cheese – This thick creamy Italian cheese is a must for this recipe.

-• Sugared Cranberries – These are optional but really bring some much-needed color to the cake.
+• Sugared Cranberries – These really bring some much-needed Christmas color to the cake.

 • Sugared Rosemary – This gives the effect of branches on the yule log, and it is very cool.